BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ## 开源代码
 名称 | 推荐理由
 ------- | -------
+[Rainbow](https://github.com/onevcat/Rainbow)| Rainbow adds text color, background color and style for console and command line output in Swift.
+It is born for cross platform software logging in terminals, working in both Apple's platforms and Linux.
+Meanwhile, it is also compatible with XcodeColors, which lets you colorize the Xcode debugger output as well when developing an app.
 [Moya](https://github.com/Moya/Moya)| Network abstraction layer written in Swift.
 [Swiftbeaver](https://github.com/skreutzberger/SwiftyBeaver)| Swift 记log工具 和一篇介绍 [文章](https://littlebitesofcocoa.com/142-colorful-logging-with-swiftybeaver)
 [SlackTextViewController](https://github.com/slackhq/SlackTextViewController)| A drop-in UIViewController subclass with a growing text input view and other useful messaging features.